mozilla-services/tigerblood/README.md

 #### PUT /violations/{ip}

-Sets or updates the reputation for an IP address or network to the reputation for the violation type found in the `violation_reputation_weights` table if it is lower than the current reputation.
+Sets or updates the reputation for an IP address or network to the reputation for the violation type found in the config if it is lower than the current reputation.

 * Request parameters: None